Capri: Blue Waters and Lemon Trees

 No meal consumed on Capri or in the entire region of Campania for that matter, would be complete without a sip of limoncello or “limunciel” as the locals call it.
 There is some debate as to the origin of this citrus elixir, though the name was trademarked by the grandson of a well-known innkeeper on the island who served limoncello made from the fruit of her own trees.
 For many years, we would make limoncello both in Italy and here in DC, that is until I discovered Don Ciccio e Figli, right here in our backyard.
 Francesco Amodeo, grandson of Don Ciccio, uses original family recipes to make some of the best limoncello I have ever tasted.

-Even though Italy is beginning to reopen and accept foreign travelers again, many of us still must be satisfied with our memories of perfect moments spent on an unforgettable Italian vacation.
+Even though Italy has fully reopened to foreign travelers again, many of us still must be satisfied with our memories of perfect moments spent on an unforgettable Italian vacation.
 Though we can eat like we are there, we’ll have to re-imagine the idyllic scenery, incredible views and glorious sunsets of Capri for a little while longer.

 Alla prossima volta,